 Don’t use a logo as your headshot photo.
 Not only because we are talking about personal – not corporate – branding, but also because it goes against LinkedIn’s user agreement.
 Section 8 of LinkedIn’s User agreement states that you cannot: “Use an image that is not your likeness or a headshot photo for your profile; Create a false identity on LinkedIn;… Misrepresent your identity, including but not limited to the use of a pseudonym.”

 We cringe everytime we see a LinkedIn profile picture that is grainy, obviously out of date, a vacation pic – or worst of all – an empty profile image.
 Why?
-Because profiles with a good photo get 11x more views and 40% more InMail responses than profiles without a LinkedIn profile picture.
+Because accounts with a good photo get 11x more LinkedIn profile views and 40% more InMail responses than profiles without a LinkedIn profile picture.

 Some LinkedIn Profile Optimization Do’s:

 I know we mentioned it previously, but please don’t forget to smile!
 A warm smile will disarm the people who view your profile and will make the people who connect with you feel more positive about becoming a part of each other’s professional network.